-Not surprisingly, in 2014 Deloitte decided to equip the most durable building in the world, "The Edge" in Amsterdam, with parking equipment by IP Parking.
+Not surprisingly that Deloitte decided to equip the most durable building in the world, "The Edge" in Amsterdam, with parking equipment by IP Parking.
 The building was awarded the "Outstanding" qualification by BREEAM, with a score of 98.36%, the highest score ever given.
 Here is a glimpse of the building:

 Below is an overview of the measures that IP Parking has implemented to promote sustainability.

 - All equipment is in compliance with RoHS.
 The aim of this EU decree is to discourage use of six hazardous materials, including the in plastic PBB and PBDE, cadmium, chromium, mercury and lead.

 - Waste disposal according to WEEE (Waste of Electrical and Electronic Equipment), and in the Netherlands according to AEEA (waste electrical and electronic equipment) as well.

 - Purchase of materials in Western Europe, thereby ruling out components made by child labor.